suanjiansalt/peacockprojectorg/docs/features/progression-transfer.md

 ## Common Issues

+### Non-transferable data

+We support transferring most of the data.
+However, those following data are not included as they don't appear in the applicable game version:

+* Elusive Target challenges that doesn't appear in the version of game are not included, for example, _The Forger_ for Hitman 2.
+  * Note that for Hitman 3/WoA, Peacock only admits Year 1 version, so _The Forger_ (has Year 2/3/4 versions only) is also not included.
+  * _The Undying Returns (2024)_ doesn't be seen as _The Undying Returns_ in Hitman 2. _Elusive Target Miami_ challenge is also not included since it's different from the official.
+But the challenge _Repeat.
+Death.
+Blind._ is included.
+* Legacy (Hitman 2016 exclusive) escalations are not included.
+* Peacock exclusive challenges are inevitably wiped out when transferred.

 ### Failed to get official authentication data

 **IF YOU DID NOT CONNECT TO PEACOCK FIRST**: Go back to step 1 with your reading glasses on.